- You know the basics of making REST API requests with Robot Framework.

 RESTinstance library keywords are named exactly like the HTTP request methods.
 This means you can use Get

-to make a GET
+to make a GET request.

 - Use

-to get the user from the endpoint/api/forms/1
+Getto get the user from the endpoint/api/forms/1.

 We can now assert that the queried data is what we expect it to be.
 We'll use the Output

 keyword again to verify our result.
-Output
+Output doesn't verify anything automatically, but

-) to get the name of the poster.
+we can query the response body name (or $.name) to get the name of the poster.
 When we store it in a

-to verify that our response is what we expect it
+variable, we can simply call Should Be Equal to verify that our response is what we expect it

 to be.
-In this case, it's John Doe
+In this case, it's John Doe.

 - Use

-into a variable. - Use
+Outputto storeresponse body nameinto a variable. - Use

 We've already verified that our user is what we expect it to be.
 If we didn't want Output

 to flood our terminal we could redirect it to a file.
-Or, we could use String
+Or, we could use String to compare

 our result without having to use a variable.